Coore and Crenshaw offer an inside perspective of Kapalua's 'rejuvenation'

 One major concern of all involved was the fairway turf, which had lost its spring long ago.

 “Years ago, you would hit a tee shot and it would chase and chase and chase unbelievable distances.
-But as the grass grew and grew for 30 years, a lot of that element was lost,” says Coore.
+But as the grass grew and grew for 30 years, a lot of that element was lost,” Coore says.
 “The course had gotten so soft that it was easy pickin’s for Tour players and really long for resort players.”

-So last summer the 100 acres of fairway at Kapalua Plantation were stripped and regrassed, this time with Celebration Bermudagrass, which has dense growth and can be mowed a bit tighter.
+So in the summer of 2019, the 100 acres of fairway at Kapalua Plantation were stripped and regrassed, this time with Celebration Bermudagrass, which has dense growth and can be mowed a bit tighter.

 “We think this turf will recapture the original design intent,” Coore says.
 “The idea at Kapalua always was to land a shot 60 yards short of a green and let it roll on.
 In recent years, a ball landing 20 yards short of a green would just stop.
 It will play differently this year.
 Players will be able to use sideslopes to feed shots to a flag.
 And drives will roll out farther, sometimes closer to trouble.”

 So the Coore-Crenshaw team, which included associates Dave Axland and Jimbo Wright, reconstructed every green, expanding them back to their original square footage, using old irrigation heads and subsurface greens mix as guides.
 The expansions reclaimed some original hole locations close to the edges, meant for tournament play, as well as some friendly spots for resort golfers, such as the front right portion on 18.
 The slopes in ten greens were softened, the sixth, 10th, 13th and 18th in particular, to recapture previously unusable pin placements.
-A championship pin position on a front right plateau of the seventh green, for example, will be used for tournament play for the first time in 20 years.
+A championship pin position on a front right plateau of the seventh green, for example, was used for tournament play for the first time in 20 years in 2020.

 The putting surfaces were then sprigged with TifEagle Bermuda, the same strain of grass that had been on them for the past 10 years.
 Kapalua’s management felt the turfgrass itself was reliable and saw no need to change it.